 Mr. Kupperman is a co-founder of Mongolia Growth Group and has been the Executive Chairman of the Corporation since March 2014.
 Mr. Kupperman was the President and CEO of the Corporation from February 2011 to March 2014 and returned as CEO in December 2014.
 Mr. Kupperman publishes AdventuresInCapitalism.com; a site dedicated to uncovering unique opportunities around the world.
-He is currently the President of Praetorian Capital Fund, a small cap, event-driven hedge fund based in Miami Beach.
+He is currently the President of Praetorian Capital Management, which manages Praetorian Capital Fund, a small cap, event-driven hedge fund based in Florida.
 He graduated from Tulane University College with a history degree.
 Mr. Kupperman served as a Director at Aeroquest International Limited (TSX:AQL) from 2010-2011.